On-route place guide

 Ohio Western Reserve Route 20 Weekend

-Use the bounded Ohio weekend if you want the clearest first trip shape in the state.
+Use the compact Ohio weekend if you want the clearest first trip shape in the state.